 100g of grapefruit juice has 39 calories, almost as much as 100g of soda.
 However, grapefruit juice is a low-energy-density fruit with plenty of fiber and nutrients, while energy density refers to the proportion of calories versus volume.

 Grapefruit is a low-energy-density fruit because it has few calories and a lot of water.
 This concept is important because studies prove that low-energy food items can help you lose weight faster as they’re more satiating.

-So, even if grapefruit juice and soda have the same calories, this juice is healthier and helps you feel satiated.
+So, even if grapefruit juice and soda have the same calories, grapefruit juice is healthier and helps you feel satiated.

-100g of this juice has 4% of the RDI of potassium.
+100g of grapefruit juice has 4% of the RDI of potassium.
 This mineral has been found to reduce blood pressure, regulate fluid balance, and also improve nerve health.